jjessicacho/js-array/README.md

 # js-assignment02
-Working with arrays and iterative codes in JavaScript
+Objective: Work with arrays and iteractive code

+Requirement: Write an HTML page styled with basic CSS that includes a JavaScript

+## I learned:
+- array
+- array.push()
+- for loop
+- forEach loop
+- target a variable
+- count up or down using iterative code